legobuff/workshop-pe/exercises/part03-kubernetes-Jenkins.md

 5. Return to `Manage Jenkins` and select `Nodes`

-6. Click on the cockwheel next to the Master Node.
+6. Click on the cock wheel next to the Master Node.

 7. Switch `Usage` to `Only build jobs with label expressions matching this node`